 Keep this leaflet with the medicine.
 You may need to read it again.

 What PALEXIA® IR is used for

-PALEXIA® (tapentadol) IR is used to relieve moderate to severe pain.
+PALEXIA® (tapentadol) IR is used to relieve severe pain.
 This strong pain reliever belongs to a group of medicines known as opioid analgesics.

 This medicine is available only with a doctor’s prescription.

 Your doctor may have prescribed PALEXIA® IR for another reason.

 Ask your doctor if you have any questions about why PALEXIA® IR has been prescribed for you.

 You must not take PALEXIA® IR if you:

 - are allergic to tapentadol or any of the ingredients listed at the end of this leaflet.
 Signs of allergic reaction may include a skin rash, itching, shortness of breath or swelling of the face, lips or tongue